 We don’t really need to know the history.
-What we do need to know is WHAT it is, how it operates and why there is speculation and accusations of pyramid/ponzi schemes being used:
+What we do need to know is what it is, how it operates and why there is speculation and accusations of pyramid and ponzi schemes being used:

 TelexFree is a company which delivers VOIP services.
 These are just services which allow you to use your internet to make phone calls anywhere.
 This service is cheaper and easier to use and thus has much appeal.
 The price for using these services was $49/month.

 TelexFree also has (had) a compensation type plan where people could make money with this program.
 THIS is where things become suspicious and where the original claims of scams arose.